kanjamad/Invisible-Card/README.md

 # Invisible-Card
 In this project I will build nice profile card.
 Manipulate on backgrounds and create some cool effects.
 Project will be built based on HTML and CSS.
-* Point the girl image for 3s,
+* Hover the girl image for 3s,
 * So when the 1st transition of box shadow end.
 * Then after 0.5s the card will move down.
 * Card will display nicely.